igorwolfs/acoustic-processing-hw/README.md

 2 RJ45 connectors meant to transfer analog signals attached with a switch.
 A comparison will be made for measuring analog signals between
 - An RJ45 connector with internal magnetics.
 - An RJ45 connector without magnetics, and with external blocking capacitors.
-	- Capacitors might need to be changed, to stay out of S.R.F territory and limit signal phase-shift
+	- Capacitors might need to be changed, to stay out of S.R.F territory and limit phase-shift between differential signals.

 #### W25Q128JVS SPI
 2 external 128 MBit SPI IC's connected